benbaptist/minecraft-wrapper/documentation/player.rst

         Sends a message to the player.

         :Args:
-            :message: Can be text, colorcoded text, or json chat
+            :message: Can be text, colorcoded text, or chat dictionary of json.
             :position:  an integer 0-2.
 2 will place it above XP bar.
              1 or 0 will place it in the chat.
 Using position 2 will only display any text component (or can be used to display standard minecraft translates, such as
              "{'translate': 'commands.generic.notFound', 'color': 'red'}" and
-             "{'translate': 'tile.bed.noSleep'}"
+             "{'translate': 'tile.bed.noSleep'}")

         :returns: Nothing